rallepalaveev/A2DVI/README.md

 As of v2.0 VGA function is not supported - the card is DVI only.
 V2.2 has an onboard driver to invoke the configuation utility by PR#N, where N is the slot number.
+V2.3 is a TH version with 74HC245 and requires a DVI break-out board.
+V2.4 is a TH version with 74HC244 and requires a DVI break-out board.

 ## Procedure to activate DVI mode
 * v1.2: